Tobago Cays: Fauna

 The marine park contains a number of important threatened species, both terrestrial and marine.
 There are populations of brown pelicans, bridled terns and iguanas in the park, and there are many migratory birds which pass through the area.
 The beaches and sea grass beds are feeding and nesting grounds for green turtles, hawksbill turtles and leatherback turtles.
-The reefs are home to many species of coral from the families Milleporidae, Alcyonacea and Scleractinia.
+The reefs are home to many species of coral from the families Milleporidae, Octocorallia and Scleractinia.
 There are also populations of queen conch and Caribbean spiny lobster.
 Health of the reef is generally good with sharks sighted on dives regularly.

 History

 The islands of Mayreau and the Tobago Cays were under private ownership from at least the 16th century up until 12 April 1999, when the cays were purchased after long negotiations by the state of Saint Vincent and the Grenadines.
 The purchases were restricted to the five islands of the cays, while the larger island of Mayreau remained in private hands.

 In 1985, the Government of St. Vincent and the Grenadines (GOSVG) requested assistance from the Organization of American States (OAS) to develop tourism within the Grenadines.
-This led to a detailed proposal for the formation of a Tobago Cays National Park with initial investment costs estimated at US$1 million (Heyman 1988).
+This led to a detailed proposal for the formation of a Tobago Cays National Park with initial investment costs estimated at US$1 million.

 In 1987, the Fisheries Division established the Tobago Cays as a conservation area, along with nine other such areas, in which spear fishing was prohibited.
 The rectangular boundary of this area included the whole of Mayreau, the cays and most of the coral reefs, but was slightly smaller than the area now designated as a marine park.
 It has also been pointed out (ECLAC, 2002; IJA, 2004a) that the 1986 Fisheries Act only provided for the designation of marine reserves, not conservation areas.